demux/drf-webhooks/README.md

 # Django Rest Framework - Webhooks

-## Configurable webhooks based on DRF Serializers
+**Configurable webhooks based on DRF Serializers**

-**NOTE:** The project is extracted from a bigger project.
-The plan is to create an independent python package that can be used in any Django project and extended to fit the needs of the codebase.

 ## Goals:
 - [x] Use existing DRF Serializers from REST API to serialize data in webhooks
     - [x] Consistent data formatting
     - [x] Reusable OpenAPI schemas
 - [x] Configurable webhooks that simply work *(by way of django signals magic)* without the developer having to keep track of where to trigger them